nrfconnect/sdk-nrf/doc/nrf/libraries/others/emds.rst

 Once the data storage has completed, a callback is called if provided in :c:func:`emds_init`.
 This callback notifies the application that the data storage has completed, and can be used to reboot the CPU or execute another function that is needed.

-After completion of :c:func:`emds_store`, the :c:func:`emds_is_ready` function call will return error, since it can no longer guarantee that the data will fit into the flash area.
+After completion of :c:func:`emds_store`, the :c:func:`emds_is_ready` function call will return an error, because it can no longer guarantee that the data will fit into the persistent memory area.

 The above described process is summarized in a message sequence diagram.